 In response to a further question, Mr. LeBlanc said the United Nations had requested that an investigation be carried out by the Israeli authorities, independently of the Israeli security forces.
 An official response on the measures and actions that would be taken, if any, was still being awaited.

-Document Sources: United Nations High Commissioner for Human Rights (UNHCHR), United Nations Office at Geneva (UNOG)
+Document Sources: Office of the United Nations High Commissioner for Human Rights (OHCHR), United Nations Office at Geneva (UNOG)